ElektraInitiative/libelektra/doc/contrib/recording.md

 # Session Recording Technical Documentation

-After every `kdbSet` action, the changes are calculated using Elektra's powerful changetracking API.
+After every `kdbSet`, changes are calculated using Elektra's powerful changetracking API.
 The result of the calculation is an `ElektraDiff` instance we'll call _part diff_ throughout this document.
 The session recording plugin merges those _part diffs_ together and creates and persists an overall _session diff_.